samtupy/star/coagulator/readme.md

 3. Configure the coagulator with the same command as usual.
 4. Run `sudo systemd start starserver` to bring the server up, `sudo systemd stop starserver` to bring the server down, `sudo systemctl enable starserver` to make the server auto start on boot, or `sudo systemctl disable starserver` to prevent the auto start.

+## Sharing your coagulator's URI and other tips
+Both the user client and STAR providers connect to your coagulator using standardized URI syntax with the WebSocket (ws) scheme.
+That is, a valid URI might look like ws://username:password@address:port.

+So if your server has the IP address 2.3.4.5 and you host a coagulator on the default port (7774) with a user named 'joe' who has a password of 'DoNotHackMeBro', you could send joe the URI ws://joe:DoNotHackMeBro@2.3.4.5:7774 which they can just paste into the host field in their client or provider configuration.

+It might be best to avoid passwords with special characters for now, as such characters need to be URL encoded making them more difficult to type in URI form.
+For example if a password has an @ character in it such as 'my_password@secure', the uri would look like ws://user:my_password%40secure@host:port, otherwise as you can imagine the system would get confused and think that the word secure after the first @ character was part of the address!

+Please be aware that as this application does not protect anything particularly sensative, passwords are stored in plain-text in the coagulator's configuration file at this time.
+As such, avoid the usage of passwords that are similar to those that might be used elsewhere for more sensative services.